esamattis/backbone.viewmaster/README.md

 ## Removing views

-Any view, parent or child, can be discarded anytime with the [remove][] method.
+Any view, parent or child, can be discarded with the [remove][] method.
 It removes automatically all the Backbone and DOM event callbacks.
 If the view is a parent to other views it will call remove on them also.

 ```html